Belgaboi/retro-unity-shaders/README.md

 # retro-unity-shaders
 A repository for a series of shaders im making.
+These were all made in Unity 6.3 LTS using URP.

 # N64 Shader
 Heres a few examples of the N64 shader.
 On the left is a mario model using the default URP shader.
 On the right is the custom N64 shader.